rmnigm/qber-forecast/README.md

 Small repository for forecasting model microservices with thrift, designed for QBER estimation experiments.

 ## Currently ready
+* Periodically refitting CatBoost on lagged values
-* CatBoostRegressor estimator
+* CatBoostRegressor with window statistics
-* Composite model (exponental smoothing and LGBMRegressor)
+* Composite model (exponental smoothing and LGBM on residuals)
 * Torch models (in progress)

 ## Setup